Meme1079/PsychWiki/README.md

 # Contributors:
 - [kingyomoma](https://github.com/kingyomoma) - for fixing the grammar and additional context on `Basic of Coding` and `Custom Texts and Sprite`

-# Credits
+# Credits:
-- [ShadowMario](https://github.com/ShadowMario) - the creator of PsychEngine
+- Shadow Mario - Main Programmer and the Creator of PsychEngine
+- RiverOaken - Main Artist/Animator of PsychEngine
+- Yoshubs - Assistant Programmer